-Checca is the diminutive of Francesca, women’s name, and as in the case of the Spanish expression Marica, is a woman’s name used to call homosexual men.
+- Is the diminutive of Francesca, women’s name, and as in the case of the Spanish expression Marica is a woman’s name used to name homosexual men.

-In some parts of Italy as Tuscany and Lazio, checca is slang for female reproductive organ.
+- In some parts of Italy as Tuscany and Lazio, is slang for female reproductive organ.

-In Venice and Tuscany used expressions like Cecca and Checa, indicating vulgar, stupid and careless woman.
-Other terms, such as Pato (Gay Dictionary: Latin America), have their origin in the attribution of many negative features to gays, so that using the expression Checca could to extend the negative characteristics of some women to all homosexual men.
+- In Venice and Tuscany used expressions like Cecca and Checa, indicating vulgar, stupid and careless woman.
+Other terms, such as Pato (Gay Dictionary: Latin America), have their origin in the attribution of many negative features to gays, so that using this slang could extend the negative characteristics of some women to all homosexual men.

-Checca is widely used in Lazio, Tuscany and Lombardy, where the masculine form Checco is used too, and is also used to a lesser extent in the rest of Italy.
+It is widely used in Lazio, Tuscany, and Lombardy, where the masculine form Checco is used too and is also used to a lesser extent in the rest of Italy.

-Variations: Amichecca (hag fag), Checcaggine, Criptochecca (homosexual in the closet), Chierichecca (fanatic catholic homosexual), Scheccare (acting in effeminate, angry or hysterical way), Arcichecca (of Arcigay association), Aristochecca (Dandy), Melochecca (music lover).
+Variations: Amichecca (hag fag), Checcaggine, Criptochecca (homosexual in the closet), Chierichecca (fanatic catholic homosexual), Scheccare (acting effeminately, angry or hysterical way), Arcichecca (of Arcigay association), Aristochecca (Dandy), Melochecca (music lover).

 Northern expression for male homosexuality.